sigp/lighthouse/book/src/validator-discovery.md

 ## Populating the `validator_definitions.yml` file

 When validator client starts and the `validator_definitions.yml` file doesn't exist, a new file will be created.
-If the `--strict` flag is provided, the new file will be empty and the validator client will not start any validators.
-If the `--strict` flag is **not** provided, an *automatic validator discovery* routine will start (more on that later).
-To recap:
+If the `--disable-auto-discover` flag is provided, the new file will be empty and the validator client will not start any validators.
+If the `--disable-auto-discover` flag is **not** provided, an *automatic validator discovery* routine will start (more on that later).
+To
+recap:

 - `lighthouse vc`: validators are automatically discovered.
-- `lighthouse vc --strict`: validators are **not** automatically discovered.
+- `lighthouse vc --disable-auto-discover`: validators are **not** automatically discovered.

 ### Automatic validator discovery

-When the `--strict` flag is **not** provided, the validator will search the `validator-dir` for validators and add any *new* validators to the `validator_definitions.yml` with `enabled: true`.
+When the `--disable-auto-discover` flag is **not** provided, the validator will search the `validator-dir` for validators and add any *new* validators to the `validator_definitions.yml` with `enabled: true`.